Outside awards benefit undergraduate students by reducing and even eliminating your need to work to help meet your student budget.

 |Academic Year Earnings||2,800||300||0||0|

-In certain cases you may not be able to replace the entire amount of the Student Responsibility with outside awards due to eligibility requirements for federal and state need-based aid funds.
+In certain cases you may not be able to replace the entire amount of your student contribution from income with outside awards due to eligibility requirements for federal and state need-based aid funds.
 You will receive an updated copy of your individualized financial aid award letter when your aid is adjusted for outside awards.

 Receiving outside awards